Sarah Silverman and novelists sue ChatGPT-maker OpenAI for ingesting their books

 “It’s important for their models because books are the best source of long-form, well-edited, coherent writing,” he said.
 “You basically can’t have a high-quality language model unless you have books in your training data.”

-It could be weeks or months a formal response is due from OpenAI.
-But once the case proceeds, tech executives could have to testify, under oath, about what sources of books they copied.
+It could be weeks or months before a formal response is due from OpenAI.
+But once the case proceeds, tech executives could have to testify under oath about the sources of books they downloaded.

 “As far as we know, the other side hasn’t denied it,” said Joseph Saveri, another of Silverman’s lawyers.
 “They don’t have an alternative explanation for this.”

-Saveri said authors aren’t necessarily asking tech companies to throw away their algorithms and training data and start over — though there’s a precedent for destroying ill-gotten AI data.
+Saveri said authors aren’t necessarily asking tech companies to throw away their algorithms and training data and start over — though the U.S. Federal Trade Commission has set a precedent for forcing companies to destroy ill-gotten AI data.
 But some way of compensating writers is needed, he said.